 Several tools and policies have been developed and implemented by the City to ensure protection of the City's assets and to provide internal controls.
-In 2015, the Finance Department's Standard Operating Procedures manual was updated and presented to Council for approval.
-The City's comprehensive Purchasing Policy was updated and approved by Council in 2018.
-Other adopted financial policies include an Identity Theft Prevention Program, Merchant Card Policy, Grant Policy, Operating Reserve Policy, Investment Policy, Fixed Asset Policy and Utility Billing Collection Policy.
+In 2015, the Finance Department's Standard Operating Procedures manual was updated and presented to Council for approval; this policy is scheduled for review in 2020.
+The City's comprehensive Purchasing Policy and Investment Policy was updated and approved by Council in 2019.
+A Debt Management Policy was also introduced by staff in 2019 and approved by Council.
+Other adopted financial policies include an Identity Theft Prevention Program, Merchant Card Policy, Grant Policy, Fixed Asset Policy and Utility Billing Collection Policy.